Kings Go Forth: Plot

 Thereafter, the Colonel tells Loggins that Headquarters has approved the covert operation of Loggins with Harris as his radioman.
 Loggins asks for a few hours leave for both of them to take care of some personal matters in Nice, to which the Colonel agrees.

 Loggins and Harris go to the Blair mansion, and Loggins forces Harris to admit to Monique that Harris is not going to marry her.
 Monique runs away in tears.
 Harris tries to explain himself to Loggins ("it was a kick"), and Loggins punches him.
 Loggins then goes out to find Monique.
 It turns out she had tried to drown herself, but she is saved by a fisherman.

 Back at the US Army base, Loggins and Harris prepare for their mission.
 Soon after leaving, Loggins tells Harris he is going to kill him.
 Harris responds that reaction "works both ways".

 On the mission, they encounter and kill a German soldier together.
 The duo establishes themselves at 2 a.m. in the church tower, calls in, and reports their observations, especially that a hidden section of the village contains an enormous German artillery/ammo dump.
 Loggins sends an order back to the base to begin a bombardment that will certainly destroy most of the village.
 They leave the tower, and are soon discovered by a German patrol.
 Harris is shot by the Germans and dies after Loggins drags him out of the line of fire, but Loggins is pinned down.
 The German officers, panicking at the thought of American soldiers in the village, order an immediate evacuation.
 Hearing this, Loggins grabs the radio and tells the US artillery to begin firing.
 Shells fall on the village and the ammo dump, and everything blows up.

 The movie ends with Loggins relating how he was found under the rubble still alive by US troops, and brought to a hospital, where his right arm was amputated.
-He had gotten two letters from Monique.
+He had got two letters from Monique.
 In one of them she says that she has learned that Harris was killed.
 She also tells Loggins that her mother has died.
 When Loggins is finally released from the hospital after many months, he decides to go to Nice to visit Monique one last time before returning to the States.
 He finds that she is now heading up a school for war orphans.
 She invites Loggins to come into one of the classrooms.
 As a tribute to Loggins and all the American soldiers who fought to free France, the children sing a song of appreciation.
 During the singing, Monique and Loggins look earnestly at each other.